-Themes and Planning Priority 2020 Towns and Villages: Planning Priority 2 Complete a review of housing choice demand and availability by December 2020, with ongoing review every ten years.
-Monitor dwelling approvals and completions on an ongoing basis.
-Review the Snowy Valleys Development Control Plan 2019 by December 2020 with a view to introduce more detailed place-based development guidelines taking into account the NSW Government's 'Local Character and Place Guideline' and consider the car parking requirements for medium density development, with ongoing general re-evaluation of the Development Control Plan every three years.
-Towns and Villages: Planning Priority 3 Complete the first stage of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to create the Snowy Valleys Local Environmental Plan by December 2020.
-Review the Snowy Valleys Development Control Plan 2019 by December 2020 with a view to introduce more detailed place-based development guidelines cogitating the NSW Government's 'Local Character and Place Guideline'.
-Report annually on projects funded and completed under the Heritage Assistance Fund.
-Complete construction in accordance with a Masterplan focussing upon improved accessibility and amenity in 2020 for Tumut.
-Growth: Planning Priority 1 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail; and Rail Trail Enhancements (Ongoing).
-Natural Environment: Planning Priority 1 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
-A Tree Management Policy is to be adopted by June 2020.
-Review the Snowy Valleys Development Control Plan 2019 by December 2020 to incorporate best-practice Water Sensitive Urban Design principles.
-Natural Environment: Planning Priority 2 Monitor and report on consumption of energy and water annually.
-Prepare a State of the Environment Report by August 2020.
-Review the Snowy Valleys Development Control Plan 2019 by December 2020 to enhance provisions relating to energy, water and waste if necessary.
-Natural Environment: Planning Priority 3 Include information in the State of the Environment Report to be prepared by August 2020 on impacts of hazard and climate change.
-Infrastructure: Planning Priority 1 Review and report on the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018- 19' by December 2020 and every three years after.
-Infrastructure: Planning Priority 3 Report on the advocacy to other levels of government undertaken in respect of strategic infrastructure projects specified in 'Snowy Valleys Council Advocacy Plan 2018-19' bi-annually commencing in 2020.
+Themes and Planning Priority 2020 Towns and Villages: Planning Priority 2 M4 Complete a review of housing choice demand and availability by December 2020, with ongoing review every ten years.
+M5 Monitor dwelling approvals and completions on an ongoing basis.
+M6 Review the Snowy Valleys Development Control Plan 2019 by December 2020 with a view to introduce more detailed place-based development guidelines taking into account the NSW Government's 'Local Character and Place Guideline' and consider the car parking requirements for medium density development, with ongoing general re-evaluation of the Development Control Plan every three years.
+Towns and Villages: Planning Priority 3 M10 Review the Snowy Valleys Development Control Plan 2019 by December 2020 with a view to introduce more detailed place-based development guidelines cogitating the NSW Government's 'Local Character and Place Guideline' and incorporate design considerations regarding the provision of well-designed shade.
+M12 Report annually on projects funded and completed under the Heritage Assistance Fund.
+M13 Complete construction in accordance with a Masterplan focussing upon improved accessibility and amenity in 2020 for Tumut.
+Growth: Planning Priority 1 M14 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail with the initial stage focusing on examination of the link from Rosedale to Tarcutta; and Rail Trail Enhancements (Ongoing).
+Natural Environment: Planning Priority 1 M25 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
+M26 A Tree Management Policy is to be adopted by December 2020.
+M28 Review the Snowy Valleys Development Control Plan 2019 by December 2020 to incorporate best-practice Water Sensitive Urban Design principles.
+Natural Environment: Planning Priority 2 M29 Monitor and report on consumption of energy and water annually.
+M32 Review the Snowy Valleys Development Control Plan 2019 by December 2020 to enhance provisions relating to energy, water and waste if necessary.
+Infrastructure: Planning Priority 1 M40 Review and report on the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018-19' by December 2020 and every three years after.
+Infrastructure: Planning Priority 3 M42 Report on the advocacy to other levels of government undertaken in respect of strategic infrastructure projects specified in 'Snowy Valleys Council Advocacy Plan 2018-19' bi-annually commencing in 2020.